Promoting integration through social connections

 Building the capacity of sponsors

-Community sponsorship programs provide an opportunity for individuals, local communities, and organizations to be directly engaged in the reception and integration of resettled refugees.
+Community sponsorship programmes provide an opportunity for individuals, local communities, and organizations to be directly engaged in the reception and integration of resettled refugees.
 Broadening the number and types of actors involved in supporting refugees can increase access to protection and solutions for refugees and build positive voices in support of refugees more broadly.
-All programs would normally have in place training and ongoing support for sponsors.
+All programmes would normally have in place training and ongoing support for sponsors.
 For more information on training of sponsors, see for example:

-Community sponsorship programs
+Community sponsorship programmes

 - Sponsored resettlement: Sponsorship as a tool for reception and integration support for refugees who are referred by UNHCR for resettlement and matched with a sponsor.